Remote-First vs. Remote-Friendly: What’s The Difference?

 For instance, an employee may work from home for 1-2 days per week.

-In remote-friendly companies, sometimes only certain people are allowed the privilege to work from home.
+In remote-friendly companies, only certain people may allowed the privilege to work from home.
 However, the company culture is such that it is easier to work in the office.

 Remote employees may feel invisible or ignored in such companies or may believe that they’re losing out on opportunities for career development.